 Ida, imaged by the Galileo spacecraft as it flew by in 1994.

-On August 28, 1993, Ida became the second asteroid, after Gaspra, to be encountered by a spacecraft when Galileo flew past it at a distance of 2,400 kilometers and with a relative velocity of 12.4 kilometers per second.
+On August 28, 1993, Ida became the second asteroid, after Gaspra, to be encountered by a spacecraft when Galileo flew past it at a distance of 2,400 km and with a relative velocity of 12.4 km/s.
 The highlight of the flyby was the discovery (made in February 1994 when images stored on the spacecraft's tape recorder were finally transmitted to Earth) that Ida has a satellite, subsequently christened Dactyl.
 Ida's age is a puzzle.
 Its surface is heavily cratered suggesting that it has existed in its present form for at least a billion years, which predates estimates for the Koronis breakup.

 |size||56 × 24 × 21 km|